[NeurIPS 2024 D&B]

 Image illustrating Tags

 Biases: NaturalBench exposes VLMs' biases towards certain answers like "Yes" and "B" regardless of the input image and question.
-We use the answer likelihood (VQAScore) to perform a scoring-based evaluation by comparing the likelihood of correct (image, question, answer) triples over the incorrect ones to show that proper debiasing can lead to huge performance gains.
+We use the answer likelihood (VQAScore) to perform a scoring-based evaluation by comparing the likelihood of correct (image, question, answer) triples over the incorrect ones to show that proper debiasing can double or triple the performance, even for GPT-4o.
 This suggests that NaturalBench can be a useful benchmark for evaluating methods that reduce biases (or hallucinations) in VLMs.

 Towards Dynamic Evaluation